Welcome

 Consequences of Failing to Make Adjustments

-Failure to comply with the duty to make reasonable adjustments is unlawful discrimination.
+Failure to comply with the duty to make reasonable adjustments is unlawful discrimination (s 21).
 Affected individuals can bring a claim in the county court (for services) or employment tribunal (for work).
-Remedies include compensation for injury to feelings and, in some cases, an order to make the adjustment.

 Key Case Law